 Coaching Record

 Rollie Massimino debuted as his collegiate head coach at Stony Brook University in 1969.
-Moreover, the Patriots won the conference championship for the first season.
+They won the conference championship for the first season with a 19-6 record.
 He also earned a berth in the NCAA small college tournament.

 Massimino coached in an assistant position under Chuck Daly at the University of Pennsylvania.
-Later, he changed his team to the Wildcats team, with Jack Kraft as head coach again.
+Later, he changed his team to the Wildcats team, succeeding Jack Kraft as the head coach.

 Massimino leads his team to achieve one of the greatest upsets in NCAA tournament history.
 They previously knocked Georgetown Hoyas out of the 1985 NCAA Tournament Championship final.

-Rollie’s team faced many challenges to reach out to the finals, kicking off with a win against Dayton’s home court.
+Rollie’s team faced many challenges to reach the finals, kicking off with a win against Dayton’s home court.

 They also competed against Michigan, Maryland, and North Carolina until the final four victories over Memphis State.

 After getting all kinds of guts to be head coach, Massimino left Villanova in 1992.
-He then applied at UNLV with the hope to lift the team with success and credibility after UNLV 1991-92 probation.
+He then applied at UNLV, hoping to lift the team with success and credibility after UNLV 1991-92 probation.

-Reportedly from Nevada state, UNLV president Robert Maxson had to cut a side deal to lift Massimino’s salary that had violated both state ethics law and UNLV rules.
-So, he had to resign as well forcefully.
+Reportedly from Nevada state, UNLV president Robert Maxson had to cut a side deal to lift Massimino’s salary.
+He was collecting $375,000 in off-the-books payments on top of his $511,000 salary.

-In 1996, Massimino was for Cleveland State University’s team.
+In 1996, Massimino was on Cleveland State University’s team.
 Furthermore, they recorded a 90-113 record for his 7th season as coach.

 Rollie Massimino joined as the head coach of the Keiser Seahawks men’s basketball team.
 Additionally, he became a member of the National Association of Intercollegiate Athletics (NAIA).

-Massimino even got a chance to coach the Florida campus that Northwood University sold to Keiser University.
+Massimino even got to coach the Florida campus that Northwood University sold to Keiser University.

-Later, Northwood bids all of the Massimino’s eight-season, finishing a place in the national semifinals and runner-up for the 2012 season.
+Later, Northwood bids all of the Massimino’s eight-season, finishing a place in the national semifinals in 2011 and runner-up for the 2012 season.

-Keiser might be the final stop in Massimino’s long career, but he has served the Villanova men’s team for about 19 years with a 481-375 record.
+Keiser was the final stop in Massimino’s long career, but he has served the Villanova men’s team for about 19 years with an 816–462 record.

 He was famous for being a fiery sideline tactician, giving inspirational speeches Drewing Italian heritage.

-In conclusion, starting from a powerful Big East Conference, Villanova is considered a good team.
+In conclusion, Villanova is considered a good team starting from a powerful Big East Conference.
 Despite their 10 regular-season losses, they were fortunate to be selected for the N.C.A.A tournament.

 - 0-2 (NCAA College Division)